hello!

 to help you tune in and grow.

-free 15-minute consultation
+free video consultation

-for you to see if we're a good fit
+to see if we're a good fit

-free 15-minute consultation
+free video consultation

-for you to see if we're a good fit
+to see if we're a good fit

 Austin Dalgleish Somatic Therapy